Warm Goat Cheese Fondue Dip

 (Please don’t leave them in a heating fondue pot though.
 If you’re using such a pot, turn the heat off before you go.
 You want the night to be hot but not literally on fire, right?)

-The first course is a Warm Goat Cheese Dip with Lemon and Basil.
+The first course is a warm goat cheese fondue with lemon and basil.

 It’s an especially romantic course if you tear up the basil leaves and let the pieces fall into the dip after you’ve sat down together.